 You can also adopt the practice of positive self-talk or engage in positive affirmations as part of your morning routine, whereby you share verbally or in writing everything positive about the current moment or daily life.

-Our list of journal prompts might assist you if you like to get your thoughts down on paper in a gratitude journal.
+Our journal prompts might assist you if you want to write your thoughts down on paper in a gratitude journal.
 To start out practicing gratitude, jot down what makes a great day, explore the part of life on the bright side, and reflect on compliments rather than criticism.
 When you practice gratitude, you can spend time with a more positive outlook, all helping foster a more positive attitude.

 We don't like to accept our shortcomings.
 But if we want to get better, we must first accept the negative parts of ourselves along with the positive.
 To begin this process, we should adopt a growth mindset.
 Take time to understand the difference between a fixed and a growth mindset.